davidrbourke/DVA-C02/EC2 Instance Storage.md

 - 1000s of concurrent NFS clients, 10GB+ throughput
 - Can grow to petabtyes
 - Encryption at Rest (configurable)
-- You only pay for the storage you use.
+- You only pay for the storage you use (not provisioned, EFS scales automatically).

 ### Performance mode